 This is the recommended method.
 The user will need to install an authenticator app on his mobile device.
-When enabled, the user will get an auto-generated OTP from the authenticator app to input in the Mnemonica MFA window to authenticate.
+When enabled, the user will get an auto-generated OTP from the authenticator app to input into the Mnemonica MFA window to authenticate.

 Users can add as many authenticator apps as needed, even on different devices.
 To identify each device, Mnemonica allows to name them during the adding process.

 IMPORTANT: Authenticator apps are directly connected to a device, but most of them provide data migration to other devices.
-We recommend reading the documentation of the chosen authenticator app carefully to avoid unwanted Mnemonica accounts lock.
+We recommend reading the documentation of the chosen authenticator app carefully to avoid unwanted Mnemonica account lock.